cabforum/smime/SBR.md

 The CA may confirm the Applicant has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.

 The CA SHALL use only the approved methods in Section 3.2.2.4 of Version 1.8 of the Baseline Requirements to perform this verification.

-The CA SHALL NOT delegate validation of the domain portion of an email address.

 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.